Madison Nguyen

 Madison Nguyen is an American politician from California.
 She served on the San Jose City Council from 2005 to 2014, representing District 7, and she additionally served as Vice-Mayor from 2011 to 2014.
 She was the first Vietnamese-American elected to the city council.

 Nguyen previously served as the executive vice president of the Silicon Valley Organization, now known as the San Jose Chamber of Commerce.

 Early life

-Madison and her family escaped Vietnam on a small fishing boat when she was four years old.
+Nguyen and her family escaped Vietnam on a small fishing boat when she was four years old.
 Her family then settled in various refugee camps in the Philippines until a Lutheran church sponsored them to Scottsdale, Arizona.
 Her father worked as a janitor, receiving a stipend of only $500 a month to support his wife and children.
 Eventually, he moved his family to Modesto, California, in search of employment for his family in the Central Valley.
-Madison worked in the fields alongside her parents as a teenager.
+Nguyen worked in the fields alongside her parents as a teenager.
 She is one of nine siblings.

-Madison received her Bachelor of Arts in History from the University of California, Santa Cruz.
+Nguyen received her Bachelor of Arts in History from the University of California, Santa Cruz.
 She received a master's degree from the University of Chicago.
 She returned to California in 2000 to pursue a Ph.D. in sociology at UC Santa Cruz.